Bridging Disciplinary Frontiers

 Chapter 5: Regional Development as Entrepreneurial Networking: From Rational Choice to Self-Organizing

-Bengt Johannisson 1 OVERVIEW With networking as an all-embracing metaphor for their form of operation, localized structures of (small owner-managed) ﬁrms are on one hand ascribed considerable economic strengths and on the other hand attributed signiﬁcant weaknesses.
+5. Regional development as entrepreneurial networking: from rational choice to self-organizing Bengt Johannisson 1 OVERVIEW With networking as an all-embracing metaphor for their form of operation, localized structures of (small owner-managed) ﬁrms are on one hand ascribed considerable economic strengths and on the other hand attributed signiﬁcant weaknesses.
 The critical issue addressed in this chapter is to what extent these strengths can be created and maintained and the weaknesses reduced or even turned into advantages.
 In order to ﬁnd out about the feasibility and possibilities to monitor such developments, concepts have to be presented that pay due respect to spatial networking as a socioeconomic construct.
 Proposed concepts include the notion of ‘organizing context’ and the ‘incorporated’ vs. the ‘entrepreneurial rationale’ as contrasting views with respect to physical space as a potential frame for economic development.
 The localized network as a generic organizing device is operationalized and applied to three Swedish settings.
 The empirical lessons suggest that traditional images of governance, as associated with market and hierarchy, and control, as associated with regulating the premises, actions and/or outcomes of organized activity, have to be replaced with a notion of ‘relational control’, that aims at encouraging self-organizing based on an ongoing interaction involving ﬁrms and other local stakeholders.
 2 SETTING THE STAGE Over the last decades ‘network(ing)’ has become a popular metaphor, not just in the academic community but among practitioners as well.
-Individualﬁrm performance is no longer mainly associated with the ﬁrm’s own unique resources but also with its position in strategic networks which are functionally, territorially or...
+Individualﬁrm performance is no longer mainly associated with the ﬁrm’s own unique resources but also...

 You are not authenticated to view the full text of this chapter or article.